dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 ### Reflection

 A solution to short answer granding using machine learning still remains to be discovered.
-This project replicated the results and the finding of the latest research and identified paths (see Improvements below) to move towards a usable solution to augment or replace human graders.
+This project replicated the results and the findings of the latest research and also identified paths (see Improvements below) to move towards a usable solution to augment human graders.

 The steps taken in the project were:

-1. Take the identified data sets and transform the answers into bag of words embedding vectors.
+1. Take the identified data sets and transform the answers into bag of words used to generate embedding vectors.
 2. Build a custom LSTM model with additional layers based on the latest approaches from the literature.
 3. Replicate the baseline results through adjustments to the model layers and hypertuning:
     * Embedding: size, calculated or pretrained.
 Pretrained was not helpful given the percent vocabulary misses in the Glove dataset.
     * Flattening/Shaping: include or exclude these layers.
 The results suggested that flattening is helpful for large datasets.
-    * LSTM Layers: At least two layers is required for complex datasets.
+    * LSTM Layers: At least two layers are required for complex datasets.
     * The adam optimizer was used throughout these tests.
 Some others were tried but no obvious improvements were found.
     * Objective: Literature suggested that linear optimizate outperformed binary.
-This was proven to be the case for this type of model.
+This was proven to be the case for the LSTM type of model.
+For XGBoost binary:logistic was superior.
-        * It apperas to help converge on an answer better than softmax.
+        * Linear apperas to help converge on an solution much better than softmax.
         * One possible explaination is that linear activation results in a wider range of probabilities providing more inforamation to the training.
 4. Hypertune the models in SageMaker.
     * This validated the test done with local models using a completely different codebase and processing platform.
     * Hypertuning was not able to achieve better results.
-Since a good is not available this is not that surprising.
+This is not surpising given the difficulty of this problem.
 5. Compare the LSTM model to XGBoost.
     * Find out if deep learning models outperform a powerful machine learning algorithm.
-    * XGBoost does a pretty good job matching in most cases the deep learning model.
+    * XGBoost does a pretty good job nearly matching in most cases the deep learning model.
-    * The deep learning model helps to expose and understand the nature and solution to a learning problem rather than brute force.
+    * The deep learning model helps to expose and understand the nature and solution which adds value over more brute force machine learning approach.
     * The deep learning apporach leaves us with many avenues to better understand and improve on the soltuion in the future.

 Finally, the solution to this problem remain elusive but it is a very interesting problem and is very similar in some way to understanding human speach.
-If an AI assistant could respond to any question with a useful answer, it would understand the complex way we express ideas.
+If an AI assistant could respond to any question with a useful answer, it would understand the complex and often sloppy way we express ideas.
 This is the same problem with short answer grading.
 Humans answer with all kinds of mistakes and variations that even other human grader are challenged to handle.

 ### Improvement

-Throughtout the testing the goal was to look for improvements on the baseline which is not an adequate solution to short answer grading using machine learning.
+Throughtout the testing the goal was to look for improvements on the baseline which itself is not an adequate solution to short answer grading using machine learning.
 Before knowing which direction to persue for future testing, it is necessary to fully understand the prior work and get a sense of how deep learning and machine learning solutions perform on short answer grading.

-After testing a variety of approaches, several areas are possible paths to some improvement.
+After testing a variety of approaches, several areas or possible paths should be explored.

 1) Adust for the variying difficulty of questions.
-Balance the correct and incorrect ratios at the question level rather the dataset level.
+Balance the correct and incorrect ratios at the question level rather the dataset level where there is sufficient data.
-This may not be feasible for some questions where there are very low counts of one outcome.
-It may suggest that some questions given the dataset should be discarded and left for manual grading while those with sufficient data to balance difficulty could be modeled for machine learning.
+This suggests that some questions in a given dataset should be discarded and left for manual grading while those with sufficient data to balance difficulty could be modeled for machine learning.

 2) Similarity: Leverage the knowlege of the reference answer.
 This may add value for some questions depending on how consistent the answer are.
-Where the answer can be expressed in may different ways, it might be necessary to provide multiple reference answers and pick the one whith the high similarity scores.
+Where the answers can be expressed in may different ways, it might be necessary to provide multiple reference answers and pick the one whith the highest similarity scores compared to a given student answer.

-3) Leverage Pretrained Embedding: In order for this to be effective, fixing typos and spelling errors and finding a way to add jargon specific to the test is required so words are not omitted from the features.
+3) Leverage Pretrained Embedding: In order for this to be effective, fixing typos and spelling errors and finding a way to add jargon specific to the test is required so words are not omitted from the embedding vectors.
 Correcting data quality will never be perfect but is a problem that could be solved with algorithms and another machine learning preprocessing model.